 The reasons why travellers choose to travel solo vary.
-Plenty of travellers seek out holidays that are an organised tour with a tour manager for mature solo travellers over 50, this is a solo adventure to experience their destination at a deeper level often with like minded travellers.
-As a solo traveller, travelling alone, you set the pace and make the choices: wander where you want, eat what you want, and leave when you please.
+Plenty of travellers seek out holidays that are an organised tour with a tour manager for mature solo travellers over 50.
+This is a solo adventure to experience their destination at a deeper level often with like minded travellers.
+As a solo explorer travelling alone , you set the pace and make the choices: wander where you want, eat what you want, and leave when you please.
 You no longer need to worry about a travelling partner who wants to stay cosy in the cabin on a cruise or in a hotel room, when you’re itching to get out into the beautiful scenery and enjoy the cultural experiences of your chosen destination.

 Travellers find that locals are much more likely to approach you when you travel alone – with lucky solo travellers often becoming the guests of locals.

 Most of all, a solo holiday is the way to get to know yourself and to build resilience.
-When you’re done, you’ll inevitably look back on your trip as a time you challenged yourself and came away a stronger, more independent person.
+When you’re done, you’ll inevitably look back on your trip as a time you challenged yourself as lone travellers and come away a stronger, more independent person.
 However for mature and senior traveller single travel may be a consequence of life change.
 Their partner may be suffering from illness preventing travel or a divorce or early death.
 Many factors will shape whay a person is seeking out suitable holidays for solo travellers over 50.
 At Odyssey we seek to have an understanding of the issues around single travel, having specialised in looking after retired travellers since 1983 on a guided tour for the solo travel group of the travel sector.

 Join Other Mature-Aged Solo Travellers with Odyssey